darthpetter/easy-massive-loading/README.md

 #### Writing

-We inject in our application controller/service, the ExcelWritingImpl class.
+We inject in our application controller/service, the XLSXWritingService class.

 The write() function generates a byte array from a file, incorporating the headers specified in the model and a list of instances of that model.
 This results in the creation of an Excel file in the form of a byte array.